DSchana/Pokemon-Arena/README.md

 A text based Pokemon battle game.
 ### Usage
 Ensure The computer has Java and Javac instlled into the environment variables.
-Run Pokemon.bat or Pokemon.command based on the OS
+Run the Pokemon.bat or Pokemon.command based on the OS